The Moser-Tardos Framework with Partial Resampling: Introduction

+We improve (algorithmically) a variety of sufficient conditions for the existence of certain transversals.
+In particular, Szab\'{o} \& Tardos present a conjecture on the minimum block size to guarantee the existence of transversals that avoid $K_s$ \cite{szabo-tardos:extremal}; we show that this conjecture holds asymptotically for large $s$.

-A well-known packet-routing problem is as follows.
-We are given an undirected graph $G$ with $N$ packets, in which we need to route each packet $i$ from vertex $s_i$ to vertex $t_i$ along a \emph{given simple path} $P_i$.
+\textbf{Packet routing with low latency.} Consider an undirected graph $G$ with $N$ packets, in which we need to route each packet $i$ from vertex $s_i$ to vertex $t_i$ along a \emph{given simple path} $P_i$.
 The constraints are that each edge can carry only one packet at a time, and each edge traversal takes unit time for a packet; edges are allowed to queue packets.
-The goal is to conduct feasible routings along the paths $P_i$, in order to minimize the \emph{makespan} $T$, the relative of the scheduling notion above that refers to the time by which all packets are delivered.
+A well-known scheduling problem considered in \cite{lmr} is to minimize the \emph{makespan} $T$ (the time by which all packets are delivered).

 Two natural lower-bounds on $T$ are the \emph{congestion} $C$ (the maximum number of the $P_i$ that contain any given edge of $G$) and the \emph{dilation} $D$ (the length of the longest $P_i$); thus, $(C + D)/2$ is a universal lower-bound, and there exist families of instances with $T \geq (1 + \Omega(1)) \cdot (C + D)$ \cite{rothvoss:cplusd}.
 A seminal result of \cite{lmr} is that $T \leq O(C + D)$ for all input instances, using constant-sized queues at the edges; the asymptotic notation hides a rather large constant.
-Building on further improvements \cite{schei:thesis,peis-wiese}, our work \cite{harris-srin-assign-lll} developed a nonconstructive $7.26(C + D)$ and a constructive $8.84(C + D)$ bound; we improve these further to a constructive $6.78 (C + D)$ here.
+Building on further improvements \cite{schei:thesis,peis-wiese}, our work \cite{harris-srin-assign-lll} developed a nonconstructive $7.26(C + D)$ and a constructive $8.84(C + D)$ bound; we improve these further to a constructive $6.73 (C + D)$.

-\textbf{Informal discussion of the Partial Resampling Algorithm.} To understand the intuition behind our Partial Resampling Algorithm, consider the situation in which constraints of the form $[X_{i_1} = j_1] + \dots + [X_{i_k} = j_k] \leq t$, where the expected value of $[X_{i_1} = j_1] + \dots + [X_{i_v} = j_v]$ is $\mu \leq t$.
-(We use the Iverson notation here and throughout the paper, so that $[X_{i} = j]$ is the indicator variable for the event that $X_i = j$.)
-There are many ways to analyze this situation via the LLL and MT, but let us consider the simplest situation in which we have a distinct bad-event for each constraint.